Leave your contact details and Get 3 Live Classes for Free

 • Interactive Concordance Tool

 Legacy Online School also provides custom conversion tools during digital SAT tutoring to help students align their practice goals with real score expectations.
+Understanding the SAT Score Validity Period is also important when planning college applications, since most institutions accept scores for several years after the test date.

 What Changed in the SAT Format and Why It Matters?